 - We even colour-match switches to glass splashbacks.

-- Dimmer switches – We mentioned above that dimmer switches generally need a deeper back box than a standard switch; so check with your electrician.
+We mentioned above that dimmer switches generally need a deeper back box than a standard switch; so check with your electrician.
 Also check that the lamps you have in mind are actually dimmable; some LEDs for instance are not, and you need to select dimmable versions specifically, which are more expensive.

-- Light colour temperature – you will see light colours expressed as a temperature in Kelvin.
+You will see light colours expressed as a temperature in Kelvin.
 The lower the figure the warmer the colour.
 As a guide: 2700K is extra warm white (slightly yellow), 3000K is warm white, 3500K is white, 4000K is cool white (with a clinical edge), 6000K is daylight.
 We find that warm white is bright and white enough for kitchens and bathrooms.
 Manfacturers have started to produce 10W recessed LED spotlights – the feedback from some clients is that these are a bit bright; it is possible to dim them (when you purchase dimmable fittings), but we find a series of 7W lights to be perfectly adequate.

-- Borrowed light – you may be able to fit a glass panel in a wall partition to “borrow” light from an adjacent room (whether artificial or natural).
+You may be able to fit a glass panel in a wall partition to “borrow” light from an adjacent room (whether artificial or natural).
 This may mean that you may only need to fit fewer lights in that space, or use a light less frequently if enough light penetrates from the adjacent space.

 - An uplighter shining on the ceiling will make the room feel higher, whereas low level lighting and light thrown downwards lowers the focus for a more intimate feel.

 - To make a small room feel bigger, lights on opposite walls give the illusion of breadth; more so by adding mirrors to bounce the light around.